darren-coder/deep-learning-challenge/README.md

 ## Step 2: - Compile, Train, and Evaluate the Model

 A neural network model was defined.
 I used a 'Sequential' model with 'relu' activation on the first 2 layers and 'sigmoid' on the final layer.
 Then the model was compiled and trained.
-This resulted in 72.84% accuracy, not quite reaching our goal of 75%.
+This resulted in 72.79% accuracy, not quite reaching our goal of 75%.

-### First model summary
+#### First model summary

 Model: "sequential"
 ┏━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┳━━━━━━━━━━━━━━━━━━━━━━━━┳━━━━━━━━━━━━━━━┓
 ┃ Layer (type)                    ┃ Output Shape           ┃       Param # ┃
 ┡━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━╇━━━━━━━━━━━━━━━━━━━━━━━━╇━━━━━━━━━━━━━━━┩
-│ dense (Dense)                   │ (None, 128)            │         5,632 │
+│ dense (Dense)                   │ (None, 30)             │         1,320 │
 ├─────────────────────────────────┼────────────────────────┼───────────────┤
-│ dense_1 (Dense)                 │ (None, 64)             │         8,256 │
+│ dense_1 (Dense)                 │ (None, 15)             │           465 │
 ├─────────────────────────────────┼────────────────────────┼───────────────┤
-│ dense_2 (Dense)                 │ (None, 1)              │            65 │
+│ dense_2 (Dense)                 │ (None, 1)              │            16 │
 └─────────────────────────────────┴────────────────────────┴───────────────┘
- Total params: 13,953 (54.50 KB)
+ Total params: 1,801 (7.04 KB)
- Trainable params: 13,953 (54.50 KB)
+ Trainable params: 1,801 (7.04 KB)
  Non-trainable params: 0 (0.00 B)

-### First model evaluation
+#### First model evaluation

-268/268 - 1s - 2ms/step - accuracy: 0.7284 - loss: 0.5782
+268/268 - 1s - 2ms/step - accuracy: 0.7279 - loss: 0.5593
-Loss: 0.5782458782196045, Accuracy: 0.728396475315094
+Loss: 0.5592955350875854, Accuracy: 0.7279300093650818

 ## Step 3: Optimize the Model

-Since the results were underwhelming, some steps were taken to attempt optimization.
+Since the goal was not reached, some steps were taken to attempt optimization.

 ### Optimization 1

-First I tried removing another column.
-In the 'SPECIAL_CONSIDERATIONS' column only 27 out of 34299 applications were answered 'N'.
-With 99.9% percent of the applications answer being 'Y' I thought this column might not be important for the outcome.
-After following all of the same steps as the first model, the result was 72.97% accuracy.
-Slightly better, but not enough to meet our goal.
+In the first optimization, I added another layer with 'relu' activation.
+The accuracy was slightly less at 72.75%.

 #### Optimization 1 Structure